ApexDefi/SmokedTokenBurn/README.md

 4. **Fair Distribution:** In some cases, initial token distributions may heavily favor early adopters or insiders, leading to centralization of wealth.
 Hyper-deflationary tokens can incorporate redistribution mechanisms that distribute tokens to all holders, promoting a more equitable distribution of wealth within the token ecosystem.
 5. **Community Engagement:** Traditional tokens may struggle to maintain community engagement beyond initial token sales.
 Hyper-deflationary tokens can foster a sense of community ownership and participation through features like redistribution, incentivizing active participation and engagement among token holders.

-## The Solution - $BURN
+## The Solution

-The $BURN project is designed to combat inflation, enhance token utility, stabilize tokenomics, promote fair distribution, and foster community engagement within cryptocurrency ecosystems.
+$BURN aims to solve these problems by implementing automatic burn and redistribution mechanisms.
+This approach increases token value and incentivizes long-term holding, while promoting a more equitable distribution of wealth.

 ### Tokenomics

-There will be a fixed total supply of 1,000,000,000 tokens.
-69% of the supply will be launched in the Uniswap V2 liquidity pool to promote fair launch.
-With the remaining 31%, most will be burned, some will be used for marketing, community, and as supply for other exchanges.
+$BURN has a fixed total supply of 1,000,000,000 tokens.
+69% will be launched in the Uniswap V2 liquidity pool to ensure a fair launch.
+The remaining 31% will be used for marketing, community, and other exchanges.

 ### Tax Structure

 #### Initial Tax Rates

-A 15% tax will be applied to both buy and sell transactions for the first 25/50 transactions.

-This tax will be split as follows:
+For the first 25/50 transactions, a 15% tax will be applied to both buy and sell transactions.
+This will be split as follows:
-- 1.5% Redistribution to Current Holders - Includes the burn wallet for automatic burn.
-- 13.5% Marketing Wallet
+1.5% Redistribution to Current Holders (including the burn wallet for automatic burn) 13.5% Marketing Wallet

 #### Transition to 3/3 Tax Structure:
-After the first 50 transactions, the tax structure will automatically switch to a 3/3 tax model.

-Under this model, a 3% tax will be applied to both buy and sell transactions.
+After the first 50 transactions, the tax structure will transition to a 3/3 model, with a 3% tax on both buy and sell transactions.
+The 1.5% redistribution and 1.5% marketing wallet split remains.

-This tax will be split equally as follows:
-- 1.5% Redistribution to Current Holders
-- 1.5% Marketing Wallet

 ### Anti-whale Mechanism
-To promote longevity and fair distribution, we will tax 16% on any buy/sell equal or greater than .9% (9,000,000 $BURN) of the total supply.
+To ensure fair distribution, a 16% tax will be applied to any buy/sell equal or greater than .9% (9,000,000 $BURN) of the total supply.

+$BURN's mission is to revolutionize the cryptocurrency landscape by addressing inflation, token utility, and tokenomics stability.
+By fostering a strong community and promoting fair distribution, $BURN is set to become a game-changer in the world of digital currency.